Ohio HEAP and weatherization program.

 Low income families in Ohio can get help with paying their heating bills from the HEAP program.
 Receive financial assistance in a crisis or ongoing monthly payments from the Home Energy Assistance Program.
 Many recipients of the financial aid will also be able to receive weatherization services, and this second program will help them conserve energy and save money on their annual utility and heating bills.

-While both of the programs are funded by the federal government and the Department of Health and Human Services, the grant money is distributed locally by community action agencies that partner with the Ohio Development Services Agency's Office of Community Assistance.
+While both of the programs are funded by the federal government and the Department of Health and Human Services (see application information below), the grant money is distributed locally by community action agencies that partner with the Ohio Development Services Agency's Office of Community Assistance.
 Weatherization and HEAP are the two primary programs for low income families, the disabled, and senior citizens.

 The Home Energy Assistance Program, which is also known as HEAP in Ohio, can help low income, working poor, and families faced with poverty pay their heating bills.
 Qualified individuals will receive a cash grant that is paid directly to their energy provider.
 A crisis component is also available for those households that are in immediate danger of having their service disconnected or otherwise being without heat.